 Q: On what basis are the applications evaluated?

-A: Applications for admission are evaluated on the basis of the applicant's undergraduate or graduate record (coursework, laboratory experience and grades), letters of recommendation, and performance on the GRE and TOEFL tests.
+A: Applications for admission are evaluated on the basis of the applicant's undergraduate or graduate record (coursework, laboratory experience, and grades), letters of recommendation, and (if applicable) performance on the TOEFL/IFELTS test.
 Each application is reviewed on an individual basis.

-Q: If my native language is not English, should I take the Test of English as a Foreign Language (TOEFL)?
+Q: If my native language is not English, should I take the Test of English as a Foreign Language (TOEFL/IFELTS)?

 A: Yes!
-Applicants whose native language is not English should take the Test of English as a Foreign Language, unless they completed all four years of a baccalaureate degree in the United States or obtained a minimal verbal GRE score of 400.
+Applicants whose native language is not English should take the Test of English as a Foreign Language unless they completed all four years of a baccalaureate degree in the United States.

 Q: My GPA is less than 3.4, can I apply?

 A: Yes.
 Your eligibility depends on several things.
-Applications are evaluated on the basis of the undergraduate or graduate record (coursework, laboratory experience and grades), letters of recommendation, and performance on the GRE and TOEFL tests.
+Applications are evaluated on the basis of the undergraduate or graduate record (coursework, laboratory experience, and grades), letters of recommendation, and performance on the TOEFL/IFELTS tests (if applicable).
 A Grade Point Average of 3.4 or higher is preferred.
-However, extensive laboratory experience, high GREs and/or strong letters of recommendation can offset a low GPA.
+However, extensive laboratory experience, strong letters of recommendation can offset a low GPA.

 Q: Do I need to submit official transcripts?